Alacadrial/mdtarhini-csm/README.md

 create .env file to the root, this will then be shared as a volume to the backend and frontend. populate .env file with `dbURI` and `jwtSecret` docker-compose up to build and run

+## disclaimer

+This repository is forked from mdtarhini/cheat-sheet-maker.